sergerad/rustbutverify/README.md

 # rustbutverify

-A collection of Rust snippets that demonstrate core language concepts for learning purposes
+A collection of Rust snippets for the purposes of learning and collaboration.

-# Contribute

-Just make a new package with `cargo new mypkg` and make a PR!
+Currently, this repository does not provide any documentation.
+Some packages are referenced by articles from [sergerad.xyz](https://sergerad.xyz).